tfranzel/drf-spectacular/docs/faq.rst

 Sometimes views declare one thing (via ``serializer_class`` and ``queryset``) and do a entirely different thing.
 Usually this is attributed to making a library code flexible under varying situations.
-In those cases it is best to override what the introspection decuded and state explicitly what is to be expected.
+In those cases it is best to override what the introspection decided and state explicitly what is to be expected.
 Work through the steps in :ref:`customization` to adapt your schema.

 I get duplicated operations with a ``{format}``-suffix
 ------------------------------------------------------

 Your app likely uses DRF's ``format_suffix_patterns``.
-If those operations are undesireable in your schema, you can simply exclude them with an already provided :ref:`preprocessing hook <customization_preprocessing_hooks>`.
+If those operations are undesirable in your schema, you can simply exclude them with an already provided :ref:`preprocessing hook <customization_preprocessing_hooks>`.

 I get a lot of warnings